Azure-Samples/key-vault-java-authentication/README.md

 * Create Key Vault

-* Create a key vault client using certificate based authentication
+* Create a Key Vault client using certificate based authentication

 * Create a secret inside the Key Vault